Menu Icon

 Graphic showing 15% of patients experience severe limitation, 34% experience moderate limitation, 36% experience slight limitation, and 15% experience no limitation

-Based on the latest IDF survey of adults with PI, a significant percentage of PI patients annually require the following:
+Based on the IDF surveys of adults with PI, a significant percentage of PI patients annually require the following6,8:

-Patients were asked, “Not counting hospitalizations, how many days was the patient too sick to work, go to school, or perform usual activities in the past 12 months?”
-Answers were limited to individuals who currently use Ig replacement.
-Those who were retired or too disabled to work were excluded.
+§Patients were asked, “Not counting hospitalizations, how many days was the patient too sick to work, go to school, or perform usual activities in the past 12 months?”
+Answers were limited to individuals who currently use Ig replacement, including intravenous and subcutaneous Ig.
+Those who were retired or too disabled to work were excluded.8

 IDF=Immune Deficiency Foundation.